Why should I sign Michigan IPL’s Covenant?

 Can my congregation get a free energy audit?

 Michigan IPL does not provide energy audits.
 Instead, we contract with utilities to provide houses of worship with free energy analyses and upgrades in certain geographic areas (designated by the utility).
 These programs vary from year to year.
 Check out our Energy Efficiency page for details on what we’re currently doing.

 Currently, utilities are required by law to provide some free efficiency products and services to their customers– both Residential and Commercial.
 We suggest going to your utility’s website and checking out what is currently on offer.
 If you decide to pay for a full audit, either for your home or your house of worship, remember that you are eligible for 10% off, as detailed on our Member Discounts page.

-How can we get a grant to do energy upgrades to our building or put on solar panels?
+How can we get a grant to do energy efficiency upgrades to our building or put on solar panels?

-We are not aware of general grants that fund such projects.
+We are not aware of grants that fund such projects.
 However, your denomination may have funds available for hardship situations or special projects.